gregberge/loadable-components/CONTRIBUTING.md

     yarn --version
     ```

+4. Run `yarn build` to bootstrap packages.

+    ```sh
+    yarn build
+    ```

-4. If you've added code that should be tested, add tests.
+5. If you've added code that should be tested, add tests.
 You can use watch mode that continuously transforms changed files to make your life easier.

     ```sh
     # in the background
     yarn run dev
     ```

-5. If you've changed APIs, update the documentation.
+6. If you've changed APIs, update the documentation.

-6. Ensure the linting is good via `yarn lint`.
+7. Ensure the linting is good via `yarn lint`.

     ```sh-session
     $ yarn lint
     ```

-7. Ensure the test suite passes via `yarn test`.
+8. Ensure the test suite passes via `yarn test`.

     ```sh-session
     $ yarn test